Djokovic advances to ATP Finals semis

-Djokovic, undefeated in last year's Finals, improved to 2-0 in Group B after beating Roger Federer in the opener.
+Djokovic, undefeated in last year’s Finals, improved to 2-0 in Group B after defeating Roger Federer.

-Federer made light work of Richard Gasquet for his first round-robin win, beating the Frenchman 6-4, 6-3 to boost his chances of making the semifinals for an 11th time.
+Federer made light work of Richard Gasquet to clinch his first round-robin win, defeating the Frenchman 6-4, 6-3 to boost his chances of making the semifinals for an 11th time.

 Nadal qualified from Group A on Wednesday when he beat Stanislas Wawrinka to clinch the season-ending No. 1 ranking for the third time in his career.

-Djokovic and del Potro couldn't reproduce their epic Wimbledon semifinal.
-The in-form players of the autumn exchanged groundstrokes early on, with Djokovic coming out on top of long rallies.
+Djokovic and del Potro couldn’t reproduce their epic Wimbledon semifinal but still exchanged brutal groundstrokes early on, with Djokovic winning the long rallies.

 Playing more accurately and trying to shorten the points, del Potro soldiered on in the second set and was rewarded for his patience as he converted his first break point of the set in the sixth game thanks to a lucky net cord.
-The former U.S. Open winner then held his next two service games to force a third set.
+The former U.S. Open winner then forced a third set.

 In the third game, del Potro had 15-40 after Djokovic’s first double fault of the match.
 The Serb saved the first break point with an ace and del Potro wasted the other with a botched forehand.
 The episode sapped del Potro’s morale and he lost his serve at love in the sixth game.
 It was decisive.

 In a match pitting together two stylists, Federer and Gasquet were ordinary.
-Federer quickly took control and broke Gasquet four times in the match.
+Federer quickly took control and broke Gasquet four times.
 The Frenchman hit only 11 winners and looked inhibited throughout.